global-121/121-platform/README.md

 - style: (formatting, missing semi colons, etc; no production code change)
 - refactor: (refactoring production code, eg. renaming a variable)
 - test: (adding missing tests, refactoring tests; no production code change)
-- chore: (updating grunt tasks etc; no production code change)
+- chore: (cleanups, version updates etc; no production code change)

+Add an Azure DevOps task ID at the end of the commit message, for example "feat: new feature added to the profile page AB#123456".

-After pushing your changes to the branch you can create a PR
+After pushing your changes to the branch you can create a PR on <https://github.com/global-121/121-platform>.
+Add adittional description for the PR if required.

 ## Releases